KelvinBastow/prizegenerator/README.md

 # Refrences

-- All my knowledge has been given to me from my teacher Dara Oladapo and Harry Volker :)
+- All my knowledge has been given to me from my teacher Dara Oladapo and Harry Volker, as well as my cohort who have helped me filter through my issues :)
 - All me teaching had been from https://qa-community.co.uk/~/_/learning
 - For any HTML querys I used https://www.w3schools.com/html/default.asp
 - For any of my python querys I used https://thepythonguru.com/ and https://www.w3schools.com/python/default.asp/